pombredanne/licenraptor/README.rst

     :target: https://ci.appveyor.com/project/starofrainnight/licenraptor

 license is a Python library providing some metadata about common free software licenses, such as GNU GPL, MIT and others.
-It is compatible with Python 3.3+ and legacy Python 2.7.
+It is compatible with Python 3.4+.

 Basic usage
 -----------